section-engineering-education/engineering-education/articles/react-native-firebase-phone-authentication/index.md

 2. We created a Firebase project.

-3. We set up the authentication module and enabled phone numbe authentication in our project.
+3. We set up the authentication module and enabled phone number authentication in our project.

 4. We enabled the Device Verification API in the Google Cloud Console for our project.